15 Surprising Ways to Cut Down Indoor Air Pollution

-Change your clothes and shower when you come in.
+Change your clothes and shower when you come indoors

 Even if you don’t feel dirty, pollen clings to your hair and clothes where it can easily irritate your nose and eyes, and contribute to indoor air pollution.
 Don’t have time for quick rinse?
 At least wash your hands to remove lingering pollen, especially before making contact with food or your face.

-Overwatering can contribute to the growth of mold, and any water that leaks on to the floor is inviting mold growth as well.
+Overwatering can contribute to the growth of mold, and any water that leaks on to the floor invites mold growth as well.
 Put pebbles on top of the dirt to discourage mold spores from getting into and polluting the air.
 These tips can keep your houseplants happy and healthy.

 The tray is a veritable mold magnet.
 Adding salt reduces the growth of mold and bacteria.
-Also, clean under the refrigerator occasionally; food can become trapped there, become moldy, and the mold spores are blown into the kitchen air every time the compressor kicks in.
+Clean under the refrigerator occasionally; food can become trapped there and become moldy, then the mold spores are blown into the kitchen air every time the compressor kicks in.
 Check out these 60+ household uses for salt.

 Doormats made of natural fibers such as wicker can break down and become food for mites, mold, and fungus that then get tracked into your home with every new guest.
 Wash all mats weekly.

-Mud isn’t the only thing you're tracking into your home: wearing your shoes inside carries dust, mold, and pollen to every room in your house.
-Parking your shoes by the door not only keeps your floors looking clean, but also reduces indoor air pollution.
+Mud isn’t the only thing you track into your home.
+Wearing your shoes inside carries dust, mold, and pollen to every room in your house.
+Parking your shoes by the door keeps your floors clean and reduces indoor air pollution.

 Just like you take off your shoes, always make sure to wipe off your pet’s paws when they come in from being outdoors.
 Toweling off their coat can also help prevent the spread of pollen indoors.
 You can also try giving them frequent water baths to help dissolve the natural, allergy-causing substances in their sweat and skin that spread to their fur.